shakes76/PatternAnalysis-2024/recognition/UNet_PriankaIndla/README.md

 ### **1. modules.py**

-This file defines the the U-Net architecture.
+This file defines the U-Net architecture.

 **Core Components**: